Building and Designing a Website, how long does it take for a new website?

 We schedule a week within the 4 weeks from the date we get the final content.

 During all that time, you need to gather all your website content as in photos and text, whilst they will be doing discovery for you.
 You might engage them, just to do the Discovery initially.
 They cannot or should not start any development until you have given them all the content you want in the website – text and photos for all pages.
 That content is your responsibility to gather, unless you want to engage them to do that for you too, as an extra service, IF they offer it.

 Imagine the web design agency is the builder, so they build the house based on the agreed architects plans or layout, but you have to bring the furniture, as in the content, photos and text etc.

-Once the site is built and all the content is added, they move on to testing before actually doing the search engine optimisation before going live and testing.
+Once the site is built and all the content is added, then move on to testing before actually doing the search engine optimisation before going live and testing.

-And there is more……..For more see our short guide What to do before you build a website
+And there is more… See our short guide What to do before you build a website